xpressivecode/iron-router-active/README.md

 usage
 =====

-After installing the smart package, you'll have access to two new handlebars helpers called `isActive` and `isActivePath`.
+After installing the smart package, you'll have access to four new handlebars helpers called `isActive`, `isActivePath`, `isNotActive` and `isNotActivePath`.

-isActive works against route names, while isActivePath works against the current routes path.
+isActive|isNotActive works against route names, while isActivePath|isNotActivePath works against the current routes path.
 It works well with dynamic routes.

 The helpers take 2 arguments.